cjohnson57/ConsoleApp/README.md

 An entityframework practice program.
 Connected to a database on my computer so you probably can't use it if you download it.

+It's not actually a console app, it just started as one but over time it became a Windows Forms app.

 Connects to a database of countries and prints a list of them.

 You can edit a country's properties, delete a country, or add a new country.